 For international students, TEF Études is the way to go and it has written comprehension, oral comprehension, written expression, and vocabulary & syntax as the main modules.
 These tests are accepted in all public and private universities in France like Paris Sciences et Lettres – PSL Research University Paris and the Université Paris-Saclay.

 The test has a total score of 699 and you get a grade for whichever pool you lie in.
 The grades are A1 (100-199), A2 (200-299), B1 (300-399), B2 (400-499), C1 (500-599), and C2 (600-699).
-To pass this language test needed in France, you should have a B2 level which is between 400 to 499 score.
+To pass this language test needed in France, you should have a B2 level which is between 400 to 499.

 English Language Tests For International Students

-For international students, it is of utmost importance that they have a valid English proficiency test with a good score because this will help them in many ways on their international education journey.
+For international students, it is of utmost importance to have a valid English proficiency test with a good score because this will help them in many ways on their international education journey.
 The best thing about these tests is that they are easy and do not need much preparation if your previous education was also in the English language.

 For English tests needed in France, please use these tests: